SiniePalcy/csv-reader/README.md

 Approach
 	Use Specification document:
 		o https://datatracker.ietf.org/doc/html/rfc4180
-			ï See ìDefinition of the CSV Formatî topic as a reference o Additional requirements
+			‚Ä¢ See ‚ÄúDefinition of the CSV Format‚Äù topic as a reference o Additional requirements
-			ï CSV file must contain Header (column names) ï Columns cannot be duplicated
+			‚Ä¢ CSV file must contain Header (column names)
+			‚Ä¢ Columns cannot be duplicated
-			ï Value can be empty
+			‚Ä¢ Value can be empty
 	Project should be created on dotnet 5 or 6 o https://dotnet.microsoft.com/en-us/download/dotnet/5.0
 		o https://dotnet.microsoft.com/en-us/download/dotnet/6.0
-	Implement the interface described in appendix below Donít use third party libraries for CSV file parsing functionality Good to have but not required:
+	Implement the interface described in appendix below Don‚Äôt use third party libraries for CSV file parsing functionality Good to have but not required:
 		o Support of multiline values
 		o Unit Tests